-To protect the integrity and confidentiality of the application and Review process, applicant organizations should not attempt to discuss their applications with Board members.
-In response to an applicant's attempt to lobby Board members, the Board may cease its Review, have the application marked as "Withdrawn" and notify the Minister accordingly.
+To protect the integrity and confidentiality of the application and review process, applicant organizations should not attempt to discuss their applications with Board members.
+In response to an applicant's attempt to lobby Board members, the Board may cease its Review of the application and notify the Minister accordingly.

-Regarding the applicant's submission of course schedules and the assignment of named instructors with specific qualifications to each of the course sections, PEQAB's expectations are the following.
+As regards the submission of course schedules and the assignment of named instructors with specific qualifications to each of the course sections, PEQAB's expectations are the following.
 The Board understands that for both initial consent and renewal of consent, the assignment of instructors is inevitably future-directed and prospective.
 Individuals who have taught the various courses in the past may be the organization's best available indicator, but the Board understands such assignments as commitments for the future.
-That said, the Board anticipates that the organization has a good faith belief that the individuals it names against each course section (and their respective qualifications in versions of the course schedules without faculty names) are available to teach these courses going forward, either in general or for at least the next year.
-Further the Board considers that these named instructors are, at least, validly representative of (other) individuals holding the same level of qualification whom the organization intends to make available to teach these courses, whether through replacement, additional hires or by other means.
+That said, the Board anticipates that the organization has a good faith belief that the individuals it names against each course section are available to teach these courses going forward, either in general or for at least the next year.
+Further the Board considers that these named instructors are, at a minimum, validly representative of (other) individuals holding the same level of qualification whom the organization intends to make available to teach these courses, whether through replacement, additional hires or by other means.

-In general, the Board's External Expert Review Panel (EERP) Reports and Final Reports are to be treated by the organization as confidential to the organization.
+In general, the External Expert Review Panel Reports are to be treated by the organization as confidential to the organization and the Ministry.
 This requirement of confidentiality should not be interpreted so as to limit the organization's internal consultations, either as regards the draft stage at which the organization's Response is sought, or at the final stage at which the organization is implementing or revising the degree program in response to a new or renewed consent.
-Specifically, it is PEQAB's expectation that EERP Reports are to be shared with all faculty, staff, students and administrators involved in the Program Review, so that the most informed Response, at the initial draft stage, and the fullest implementation of conditions and commitments, at the final stage, can be delivered by the organization.
+Specifically, it is PEQAB's expectation that External Expert Review Panel Reports are to be shared with all faculty, staff, students and administrators involved in the Program Review, so that the most informed Response, at the draft stage, and the fullest implementation of conditions and commitments, at the final stage, can be delivered by the organization.